 Risk assessment studies are useful to assist individuals in understanding their risk for tooth loss (or any other medical condition) in the future, whether or not they have experienced the condition in the past.

 In some cases, a risk factor cannot be changed due to physical or biological reasons, such as age or gender.
-On the other hand, behavioural and lifestyle risk factors can be modified and/or eliminated which can help reduce your risk of tooth loss.
+Having these risk factors doesn’t automatically mean that you will lose your teeth.
+As long as you maintain your oral health with proper oral care and regular preventative dental visits, you can help avoid gum disease and other causes of tooth loss.
+On the other hand, behavioural and lifestyle risk factors can be modified and/or eliminated which can significantly reduce your risk of tooth loss.

 The more risk factors you have, the higher your chances of experiencing tooth loss, and vice-versa.
-You can use the list below to assess your modifiable risk factors, and if you work to manage and keep them as low as possible, then you can increase your chances of keeping more of your natural teeth longer.
+You can use the list below to assess your modifiable risk factors, and if you work to manage and keep them as low as possible, then you can help avoid gum disease and increase your chances of keeping more of your natural teeth longer.

 - Age – over 35 years